 Since 1949 the club has provided support to the Victoria Police Force in search and rescue efforts throughout the State.
 Any member with the appropriate experience and skills can be nominated as a club nominee.

 Social activities are an integral part of club life, whether they are organised to celebrate some special event or simply to extend the shared experiences gained through walking and camping.
-Wine and cheese evenings are held the fourth Wednesday of each month in the clubroom from 7pm to 9pm.
+Wine and chat evenings are held the fourth Wednesday of each month in the clubroom from 7pm to 9pm.
 These usually include a slide presentation on a recent member trip of interest, usually and international walking adventure, or a guest speaker on a topic of general interest to members.